microsoft/FluidFramework/azure/packages/external-controller/README.md

 since we are running it locally, and an object identifying the current user.
 For running the instance locally, the endpoint URL would point to the Tinylicious instance on the default values of `http://localhost:7070`.

-To launch the local Tinylicious service instance, run `npx tinylicious` from your terminal window.
+To launch the local Tinylicious service instance, run `npm run start:tinylicious` from your terminal window.

 When running the live Azure Fluid Relay Instance, we would require the tenant ID and service discovery endpoint URL.
 We make use of
 `AzureFunctionTokenProvider` which takes in the Azure function URL and an object identifying the current user, thereby